Email information is followed by @css.edu unless otherwise noted.

 As a Fulbright Scholar, he conducted archival research in Taiwan and China, combing through the holdings of the Chinese Nationalist Party (Guomindang) in an effort to understand how this anti-communist yet Leninist party debated and created policies on Chinese nationalism and modern citizenship during the 1930s.

 Professor Liang is the founding chief editor of The Middle Ground Journal: World History and Global Studies.
 The Middle Ground is an international, open-access scholarly journal housed at St. Scholastica and published by the Midwest World History Association, a scholarly association co-founded by Professor Liang with many other world historians.
-See The North Star Reports for the open-access global studies and world history K-12 outreach project sponsored by The Middle Ground Journal.
+See The North Star Reports for the open-access global studies and world history K-12 outreach project sponsored by The College of St. Scholastica and The Middle Ground Journal.

 Ph.D.
 University of Notre Dame